Layr-Labs/eigensdk-rs/crates/operator/README.md

         }
     ```

-3. **Response Calculator**: To abstract your computation into the operator, we provide a `ResponseCalculator` trait with a standar struct that implements the trait and helpers for turning your functions into implementations:
+3. **Response Calculator**: To abstract your computation into the operator, we provide a `ResponseCalculator` trait with a standar `FunctionResponseCalculator` struct.
+This implements the trait and helpers for turning your functions into implementations:
    - `response_calculator_from_fn`: Create a response calculator from your computation function.
    - `response_calculator_from_async_fn`: Create a response calculator from your async computation function.
    - This struct is useful if you want to save state in the operator.